valeriofarias/learn-bdd-playing-dice-book/text/en/01_Dice_Class/09_refactory.markdown

 		end

 		# Three rand groups of 1000 numbers must be different each other
-		it "should show the numbers ramdomly" do dice = Dice.new
+		it "should show the numbers randomly" do dice = Dice.new
 		  group1 = (1..1_000).collect{ dice.play }
 		  group2 = (1..1_000).collect{ dice.play }